hen8y/laravel-vpay/README.md

 ## Important

- The url below is for your vpay webhook.
+ The url below is for your vpay webhook, don't include it as part of your routes.
 Callbacks are not as efficient as webhooks, so we've crafted this package to use webhooks mainly but you can opt for the callback option

  ```
     /payment/webhook/vpay